MicrosoftDocs/power-automate-docs/articles/create-team-flows.md

 Share a flow with others in your organization so they can also benefit from automations you've created.
 There are three primary ways to share a flow in Power Automate:

 1. Add an owner to a flow.
-2. Share a flow with run only privelages.
+2. Share a flow with run only privileges.
 3. Share a copy of a flow.

 ## Prerequisites